Shivter14/Shivtanium/README.md

 nocap  << this is a command for comments.
 It does exactly nothing.
 :main
 if  1  ==  1
-  nocap  This is a comment.
-if  $return$  >  3
+  nocap  This is another comment. if  $return$  >  3 exit goto  main
-  exit
-goto  main